 - Negotiating the right contract to meet their needs.
 Every travel nurse has their needs physically, emotionally, mentally, and financially.
 Being able to land a contract that provides a competitive salary and includes a benefits package such as free lodging and health insurance is imperative.
 New travel nurses, in particular, may be leery of asking for what they need.
 One of the best ways to overcome apprehension when negotiating contracts is to do a lot of research on wages in the area.
 Knowing what Ohio pays its nurses makes it easier to agree on a salary that benefits both parties.
 Speaking up about what it takes financially to get a travel nurse to accept an assignment is the best way for medical professionals to receive pay equivalent to their worth.
 It gets the conversation going about fair wages and benefits packages.

 - Being a long distance from the place they call home.
 Homesickness is a common issue for travel nurses, especially ones that haven’t taken on many assignments.
 They miss the familiarity that home provides.
 If they’ve left family members and friends, they notice their absence frequently.
-Setting up regular times to communicate with loved ones back home is the answer to feeling more comfortable wherever a travel nurse goes.
+Setting up regular times to communicate with loved ones back home is the answer to feeling more comfortable wherever a travel nurse or dialysis travel nurse positions go.
 Placing phone calls, writing letters, sending text messages, and chatting online can help a nurse feel more connected to the people they miss the most.

 - Having a fluctuating schedule.
 An unpredictable schedule can be difficult to master.
 Nurses used to working specific shifts or having certain days of the week off will find that it isn’t a possibility with some assignments.
 Travel nurses are often used to fill in the gaps in medical settings.
 When there is a staffing shortage, they are the first to be called into work.
 Nurses can adapt to a changing schedule by prioritizing self-care.
 Eating a healthy diet, staying hydrated, exercising, and getting enough sleep is imperative no matter what hours a person works.
 It’s the cornerstone of good health and well-being.